odpi/specs/ODPi-Runtime.md

 | **[HADOOP_EM3]** | MAPRED_LIB_JARS_DIR | Relative Dir | Additional Apache Hadoop MapReduce jar dependencies |

--   The content of the `*_DIR` directories SHOULD be the same as the ODPi Reference Implementation and the Apache Hadoop distribution of the appropriate platform.
+-   The content of the `*_DIR` directories SHOULD be the same as the ODPi Reference Implementation and the binary packages made available by the upstream projects.
 In a future release, this will become a MUST.

 -   **[HADOOP_ENVVAR]** All previously named environment variables mentioned in this section MUST be either explicitly set or readable via running the appropriate bin command with the `envvars` parameter.
 In the situation where these variables are not explicitly set, the appropriate commands MUST be available on the path.
 For example, `hadoop envvars` should provide output similar to the following: